vishpat/lisp-rs/docs/src/evaluator.md

   (define sqr (lambda (r) (* r r)))
 )
 ```
-This defines (or creates) two variables with the names x and sqr that represent an integer and string object respectively.
+This defines (or creates) two variables with the names x and sqr that represent an integer and function object respectively.
 Also, the scope of these variables lies within the *list object* that they are defined under.
-This is achieved by storing the mapping from the variable names (strings) to the objects in a map-like data structure as shown below.
+This is achieved by storing the mapping from the variable names (strings) to the objects in a map-like data structure called *Env* as shown below.

 ```Rust
 // env.rs